Adopting a FIV+ Cat in Calgary

 Where to find FIV+ cats in Calgary

-On localpetfinder.ca, FIV+ cats are flagged with a blue “FIV+” badge on their card.
+On localpetfinder.ca, FIV+ cats carry a blue “FIV+” badge on the card.
 Use the Living Style filter and select “FIV+” to see only positive cats.

 Frequently asked questions